Aaron-Bopp/TIM/Hierarchy enables oppression.md

 #### [[Hierarchy enables oppression]] `$=customJS.dv_funcs.evergreenHeader(dv, this)`

-[[Hierarchy]] enables the imbalance of power the oppression relies on.
+[[social hierarchy]] enables the imbalance of power the oppression relies on.

-Hierarchy may not necessitate [[oppression]], but once [[hierarchy]] is in place various groups will undoubtedly use it to marginalize other groups
+Hierarchy may not necessitate [[oppression]], but once [[social hierarchy]] is in place various groups will undoubtedly use it to marginalize other groups
 > ![[books_Sapiens#^299110301]]

 ### <hr class="footnote"/>